immaculatechepkirui/GROUP-14-/README.md

 # GROUP-14

-Question one: Design a program that processes a list of items and identifies items that appear uniquely within it. consider how you might want to organize and check for uniqueness
+Question one: Design a program that processes a list of items and identifies items that appear uniquely within it.
+Consider how you might want to organize and check for uniqueness